150 Years of Service

 “For decades the activities of the YWCA became the prototype for a number of other women’s organizations.
 Programs that became centerpieces of social settlement houses – expanded for mothers and children – were modeled on classes and services first offered by the YWCA.”

-In 2018, YWCA Cleveland marks 150 years of service.
-It is cause for celebration of goals achieved, and lessons learned.
-It is also a time for rededication.
-We are working to ensure a future where family and youth homelessness are rare and brief; where racial disparities are eliminated; where the leadership of women is valued and promoted.
+In 2018, YWCA Cleveland marked 150 years of service.
+A cause for celebration of goals achieved and lessons learned was also a time for rededication.
+We continue to work with invigorated effort to ensure a future where family and youth homelessness are rare and brief; where racial disparities are eliminated; where the leadership of women is valued and promoted.

 Our past is rich with stories of impact and change, with real achievement in empowering women and eliminating racism.